 Participating in EST helps young Participants understand employer expectations of potential new employees in a recruitment process and the workplace.
-EST consists of two training blocks with different content focuses:
+EST consists of 2 training blocks with different content focuses:

-- Training Block 1 Courses are designed to equip young Participants with preemployment skills and prepare them to meet the expectations of Employers.
-This type of EST Course covers the 10 Core Skills for Work listed in the Core Skills for Work Developmental Framework (2013). - Training Block 2 Courses focus on job preparation and are designed to equip young Participants with advanced job hunting skills, career development interview skills and the opportunity to participate in industry awareness experiences.
-These experiences will provide Participants with an insight into the tasks and duties of different industries.
+- Training Block 1 EST Courses (workplace skills) equip Participants with preemployment skills and prepare them to meet the expectations of Employers.
+This type of EST Course covers the 10 Core Skills for Work in the Core Skills for Work Developmental Framework (2013). - Training Block 2 EST Courses (job search skills) focus on job preparation and equip young Participants with advanced job hunting skills, career development interview skills and the opportunity to participate in industry awareness experiences.
+These experiences will provide Participants with an insight into the tasks and duties of different industries. - Job seekers can participate in one or both blocks, in any order, depending on their needs.